xC0dex/APIWeaver/README.md

 ## Features

 - Native AOT compatibility
-- Useful extension methods & transformers for OpenAPI documents and operations
+- Useful extension methods & transformers for OpenAPI documents, operations and schemes
-- High test coverage ensures reliability

 ## 🚀 Getting Started

 Please check out the [documentation](docs/Getting-Started.md) to learn how the `APIWeaver.OpenApi` package works.

 ## 🛠️ Roadmap
-- More useful transformers for OpenAPI documents and operations (WIP)
+- WIP: More useful transformers for OpenAPI documents, operations and schemes
-- Minimal, native AOT friendly generator for API Clients
+- Later: Minimal, native AOT friendly generator for API Clients

 ## 💬 Feedback & Suggestions
 Your feedback is important to make APIWeaver even better!
 If you have ideas for new features, improvements, or other thoughts, please feel free to share them.